Resources for Teachers

 Need a few ideas to help reinforce the great things your students learned during a Winterthur school program?
 Need a bit of inspiration to guide your use of objects as primary sources in the classroom?
 Look no further!
 We’ve assembled some great pre-materials, and we offer workshops on a regular basis where you can try activities to use with your own students.

 In addition to on-site and off-site programs for teachers and schools, Winterthur also provides teachers with a quarterly e-newsletter titled Classroom Connections, which provides information on the programs we are currently offering and activities that can be integrated into classroom curriculum.
-Our latest in-classroom activity is related to ultraviolet light.
+Our latest in-classroom activity is related to designing a sign for a shop.
 Click on the following link for the activity sheet.
 To sign up for the quarterly e-newsletter, please visit our sign-up page.

 Upcoming Teacher Workshops